Address

 The main theater on the first floor has a ramp to enter.
 Once inside you are between the third and fourth rows.
 Wheelchair and companion seating are located here.
 All other rows require steps to get to them.
 The steps are underlit.
 There are handrails on both sides of the theater.
 There is a bench in the lobby and seats in the cafe.

 Restrooms are located on the first and third floors.
 The third floor restrooms are not handicapped-accessible, as none of the stalls have hand bars.
-The first floor restrooms are multi-stall, handicapped-accessible.
+The first floor restrooms are multi-stall, with a large accessible stall.
 A baby-changing station is located in the first floor restroom near the elevator.

 The Courtyard Cafe is located on the main floor.